Be Social

-An experienced accredited personal property appraiser’s curriculum vitae (CV) will reflect 10 to 40 years in-field experience with antiques and art plus certifications from one or more international professional appraisal organizations such as AAA or ASA.
+An experienced accredited personal property appraiser’s curriculum vitae (CV) will reflect 10 to 40 years in-field experience with antiques and art plus certifications from one or more international professional appraisal organizations.
 But that is often not enough.
 A well-rounded appraisal expert will have created a business from scratch, managed people in the workplace, and worked in the antiques and arts marketplace for decades.
 Also, a nationally accredited personal property appraiser will have published articles in the relevant field, taught appraisal studies courses at the university level, delivered public seminars about material culture topics, and traveled around the world to examine art and antiques exhibits at acclaimed museums, both great and small.
 Mr. Grove has accomplished all of these qualification measures and he remains current in each area with the exception of commercial activity, from which he is retired.
-Mr. Grove no longer, buys, sells, collects, or trades; he is completely impartial.
+Mr. Grove no longer, buys, sells, collects, or trades; he is completely impartial and independent of all professional organizations.

-Mark C. Grove (55) was educated at James Madison University (Harrisonburg, VA) where he earned a BS and an MA.
+Mark C. Grove (66) was educated at James Madison University (Harrisonburg, VA) where he earned a BS (1978) and an MA (1983).
 He acquired additional education at George Washington University (DC) that was taught by ASA instructors of professional appraisal practice and was tested there in appraisal theory, principles of practice, property economics, methodology, and ethics.
 As a result appraisal reports written by Mr. Grove satisfy the highest standards required by Insurance Underwriters, the Internal Revenue Service, and the Courts.
 His CV is available in PDF or Word format upon request.

 • 2009 Rhode Island School of Design (RISD): Identifying Ceramics – pottery, porcelain, hard paste, soft paste, earthenware including creamware, pearlware, stoneware, faience, distinguishing and comparing construction techniques, clay bodies, glazes, etc. 12 SEP 09 (8hrs).